hedi-ee/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 ### Existing approaches

-When looking for solutions to standards, schemas, ontologies and vocabularies, you can check [this](https://rdmkit.elixir-europe.org/metadata_management#how-do-you-find-appropriate-standard-metadata-for-datasets-or-samples) documentation.
+* When looking for solutions to standards, schemas, ontologies and vocabularies, you can check [this](https://rdmkit.elixir-europe.org/metadata_management#how-do-you-find-appropriate-standard-metadata-for-datasets-or-samples) documentation.
+* [FAIRsharing](https://fairsharing.org/search?fairsharingRegistry=Standard) is also a good resources to find metadata standards that be useful for your research.